 What the law says…

 First of all, let’s confirm that products containing CBD are legal providing they contain less than 1mg of THC per unit.
-The 0.2% limit is a limit imposed on hemp that is being grown under licence by hemp farmers.
+The 0.2% limit is a limit imposed on hemp plants that are being grown under licence by hemp farmers.
 It is not applicable to CBD products.

 What the police say…